Free Consultation: (312) 924-7575

 Chicago Burn Injury Lawyer

-Injuries resulting from a burn accident can cause severe pain, permanent disfigurement, and life-long emotional distress.
-Burn victims often require long-term and painful medical care.
-Serious burn victims are often treated with skin grafts, and because skin grafts do not grow, multiple surgeries may be required over the years.
+Injuries resulting from a burn accident can cause severe pain, permanent cosmetic disfigurement and life-long emotional distress.
+Burn victims often require long-term medical care.
+Serious burn victims are often treated with skin grafts, and because skin grafts do not grow, multiple surgeries may be required.
+Don't be alone in your recovery learn what a Chicago personal injury lawyer can do for your burn injury.

 Though anyone can get burned, statistics show that certain types of people are at greater risk for some burns than others.